 - CARE originally stood for Casualty Response.
-These teams of volunteers provide immediate short-term (24 - 96 hours) support in the event of a death or significant injury to the surviving local Family members. - CARE Teams are a Commander's program.
-(So, the BN Commander has to activate the CARE Team). - These teams can be activated due to the death/injury of a service member, spouse, or child. - There are a variety of ways to help with a CARE Team from contributing a meal (most common) to sitting with the Family. - There is mandatory training from ACS (Army Community Services). - Serving on a CARE is one of the most rewarding and challenging volunteer positions in the Army.
+These teams of volunteers proshort-term (24 96 hours) support in the event of a death or significant injustical Family members. - CARE Teams are a Commander's program.
+(So, the BN Commander has to active Team). - These teams can be activated due to the death/injury of a service member, spous - There are a variety of ways to help with a CARE Team from contributing a meal (mosto sitting with the Family. - There is mandatory training from ACS (Army Community Services). - Serving on a CARE is one of the most rewarding and challenging volunteer positions in th Army.